aarsteinmedia/dotlottie-player/README.md

 ![Awesome Vector Animations](/.github/readmeBanner.svg)

-We proudly claim this to be the most versatile, lightweight and efficient Lottie Player Web Component available.
-It's compatible with server side rendering, and completely framework agnostic.
+We proudly claim this to be the most versatile, lightweight, and efficient Lottie Player Web Component available.
+It's compatible with server-side rendering and completely framework-agnostic.

-If you only need to render animations as SVGs, don't use any SVG effects like blur or drop shadow, don't use [Expressions](https://helpx.adobe.com/after-effects/using/expression-basics.html), and don't need to be able convert or combine animations on the fly – you can access a light version of this package by importing `@aarsteinmedia/dotlottie-player/light`.
+If you only need to render animations as SVGs, don’t use any SVG effects like blur or drop shadow, don’t use [Expressions](https://helpx.adobe.com/after-effects/using/expression-basics.html), and don’t need to convert or combine animations on the fly — you can use a lighter version of this package by importing `@aarsteinmedia/dotlottie-player/light`.

 ## Demo

-Here is [a demo](https://www.aarstein.media/en/dotlottie-player), running on Next.js 15 using TypeScript.
+Here is [a demo](https://www.aarstein.media/en/dotlottie-player), running on Next.js 15 with TypeScript.

 ## Installation